OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-05.md

 ## Ephesians 5:31

-“For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh.”
+“For this reason a man will leave his father and mother and be joined to his wife, and the two will become one flesh.”

 ## Ephesians 5:32

-This is a profound mystery—but I am talking about Christ and the church.
+This is a profound mystery—but I am referring to Christ and the church.

 ## Ephesians 5:33

-However, each one of you also must love his wife as he loves himself, and the wife must respect her husband.
+However, each one of you must also love his wife as he loves himself, and the wife must respect her husband.